The Spin Stops Here!

 • The other designed to answer the question:

-How is it possible that obviously flawed theories, such as info-gap decision theory, gain a footing in the academic world?
+How is it that obviously flawed theories, such as info-gap decision theory, gain a footing in the academic world?

 To date, I have accomplished the first five objectives.